Amid COVID-19 surge, S.Africa aims to vaccinate for herd immunity | Health

 Amid COVID-19 surge, S.Africa aims to vaccinate for herd immunity

+Health workers have voiced concern that authorities have not acted fast enough to secure enough vaccines.
+A more contagious coronavirus variant, first found on South Africa's east coast late last year, is driving a second wave of infections, pushing its total to 1.15 million, or about a third of the continent's cases.

-This week, deaths in South Africa surpassed 30,000, and Health Minister Zweli Mkhize said both private and public hospitals were struggling to manage to a growing influx of patients.
-"Deaths and admissions are already higher than what we have ever experienced before," he said in virtual presentation to parliament.
+This week, deaths from COVID-19 in South Africa surpassed 30,000, and Health Minister Zweli Mkhize said private and public hospitals were struggling to manage the influx of patients.
+"Deaths and admissions are already higher than what we have ever experienced," he said in virtual presentation to parliament.

-Mkhize proposed vaccinating the 40 million people over a year -- without saying when they would start -- a goal he admitted was "a huge task", given the country's capacity in terms of staff and facilities.
+Without saying when the programme would start, he proposed vaccinating 40 million people over a year, a goal he admitted was "a huge task" given the country's staff and facilities.
 "We need 67-70% of the population to be immunised to break the cycle of transmission ... (and achieve) herd immunity," he said.

+Health workers have grown frustrated by what they see as the government's slowness in getting enough COVID-19 vaccines, and have publicly petitioned for quicker action.
+The doses from the SII would cover the 1.25 million health workers Mkhize said should be prioritised for vaccination.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)